FalsePattern/FalseTweaks/README.md

 # AnimFix

-Fixes the horrible animated block stuttering in the client.
+Fixes the horrible animated block stuttering in heavily modded minecraft.

+## Dependencies

+- SpongeMixins 1.3.3 or newer (provided in with the releases)